stutxo/connect4xyz/README.md

 # Connect4.xyz

-A game inspired by [jesterui](https://github.com/jesterui/jesterui).
+A game inspired by chess over nostr - [jesterui](https://github.com/jesterui/jesterui).

 Play Connect4 over `nostr`.

-## Nostr Events
+## Nostr Events Used

 ### 1. New Game

-When a new game is created from the home page, a replaceable event with the game id as the tag is sent.
-The game ID can be retrieved from the URL, which can be shared with the opponent.
+When a new game is initiated from the home page, a replaceable event tagged with the game ID is sent.
+This game ID, which can be extracted from the URL, can be shared with the opponent.

 **Kind**: `Replaceable(1111)`

 ### 2. Join Game

-Upon an opponent joining the game, a `join game` ephemeral message is sent.
-This message isn't stored on the server and is transmitted to the other connected player.
-The message includes the game id and the public key of the joining player.
+When an opponent joins the game, a `join game` ephemeral message is dispatched.
+This message isn't stored on the server and is only sent to the other connected player.
+It contains the game ID and the public key of the player who just joined.

 **Kind**: `Ephemeral`

 ### 3. Game Started

-When the first player recieves the `join game` message, a `start game` replaceable message is dispatched, replacing the new game message.
+Once the first player receives the `join game` message, a replaceable `start game` message is sent out, replacing the initial game message with a message containing both players' public keys.

-player 2 ressubscribes to player 1's public key only and then sends its own `start game` message so that player 1 can subscribe to player 2's public key.
+Player 2 then resubscribes exclusively to Player 1's and its own public key and sends its own `start game` message.
+This ensures Player 1 can subscribe to Player 2's public key.

-If a does not match the public keys in the start game message, then they are set to spectator mode.
+If a player's public key doesn't match those in the `start game` message, they are designated as spectators.

 **Kind**: `Replaceable(1111)`

 ### 4. Send Input

-send game inputs
+To relay game inputs.

 **Kind**: `Regular(4444)`

 ### 5. Send Replay

-for sending replay game message
+For dispatching replay game messages.

 **Kind**: `Regular(4444)`

-build locally using trunk. https://trunkrs.dev/
+## Building and Running Locally

+Utilize [trunk](https://trunkrs.dev/) to build and serve locally.

+### Serve (Run this to open in a local browser)

 ```
 set LLVM_PATH $(brew --prefix llvm)